Cadifam/DBCFinalProject/Documentation.md

 Loan-model is a machine learning model that performs classification tasks.
 It takes input data and assigns it to one of several predefined classes based on learned patterns and features.

+### Purpose and objectives of the model.

+The purpose of the loan-model is to make prediction as to whether to "Approve" or "Reject" an applicants loan application based on certain characteristics of the applicant.

+### Target audience.

+The target audience of this model are businesses who are into loan processes eg. banks, credit unions, micro finance, saving and loan companies etc

 ## 3. Installation and Dependencies

 ### To use the loan-model, ensure you have the following dependencies installed: